 - Discuss the five components of lifestyle modification

-- Discuss the four classes of antihypertensive drugs known to reduce the complications associated with heart disease
+- Discuss the four classes of antihypertensive drugs recommended as first-line agents known to reduce the complications associated with hypertension

 This course is intended for multiple professions, including nurses, dietitians, paramedics and EMTs, pharmacists, physical therapists, physicians and radiologic technologists.

 Physical therapists: Take this version of the course to ensure you receive appropriate credit.